 We finally arrived at the beautiful Parc National de la Gaspésie.
 This beautiful park, in the mountainous interior of the Gaspé, has some of the highest peaks in the province of Quebec (the Chic-Choc Mountain range).
 It is a hiker’s dream with a variety of short and long hikes of varying difficulty – I recommend the very scenic, 2 hour, Mont-Ernest-Laforce hike for those with kids.

-Luckily they also had tv so we left Benji in the room after he told me that he was sick of hikes and fed up with nature.
+The rooms also have tv so we left Benji in the room the next day after he told me that he was sick of hikes and fed up with nature.